HashTR/Udacity_Programming-for-Data-Science-with-Python/Project2_Explore-US-Bikeshare-Data/README.md

 This project has been created at 18/03/2020.

 ### Description
-For sample data files from bikeshare company, Python script is used to bring some descriptive statistics by Pandas DataFrames filters.
+For sample data files from bikeshare company, Python script is written to bring some descriptive statistics by Pandas DataFrames filters.
 This project is a part of 'Programming for Data Science with Python Nanodegree Program' on Udacity

 ### Script File